Bosnian War: 1995

 On 25 May 1995, NATO bombed VRS positions in Pale due to their failure to return heavy weapons.
 The VRS then shelled all safe areas, including Tuzla.
 Approximately 70 civilians were killed and 150 were injured.
 During April and June, Croatian forces conducted two offensives known as Leap 1 and Leap 2.
 With these offensives, they secured the remainder of the Livno Valley and threatened the VRS-held town of Bosansko Grahovo.

+On 27 May 1995, a confrontation occurred across the Vrbanja Bridge.
+During the battle, elements of the Bosnian Serb army stormed French-built UNPROFOR observation posts, taking hostage 10 French troops.
+The French Army, led by François Lecointre, sent about 100 UN-peacekeeping troops to the bridge, retaking the post and soon after the VRS withdrew.

 On 11 July 1995, Army of Republika Srpska (VRS) forces under general Ratko Mladić occupied the UN "safe area" of Srebrenica in eastern Bosnia where more than 8,000 men were killed in the Srebrenica massacre (most women were expelled to Bosniak-held territory).
 The United Nations Protection Force (UNPROFOR), represented on the ground by a 400-strong contingent of Dutch peacekeepers, Dutchbat, failed to prevent the town's capture by the VRS and the subsequent massacre.
 The ICTY ruled this event as genocide in the Krstić case.
 On 25 July 1995, Serbs launched "Operation Stupčanica 95" to occupy the second UN "safe area", Žepa.
 UNPROFOR only sent 79 Ukrainian peacekeepers to Žepa.

 In line with the Split Agreement signed between Tuđman and Izetbegović on 22 July, a joint military offensive by the HV and the HVO codenamed Operation Summer '95 took place in western Bosnia.
 The HV-HVO force gained control of Glamoč and Bosansko Grahovo and isolated Knin from Republika Srpska.
 On 4 August, the HV launched Operation Storm that effectively dissolved the Republic of Serbian Krajina.
 With this, the Bosniak-Croat alliance gained the initiative in the war, taking much of western Bosnia from the VRS in several operations in September and October.
 In Novi Grad, Croatian forces launched Operation Una, which began on 18 September 1995, when HV crossed the Una river and entered Bosnia.
 In 2006, Croatian authorities began investigating allegations of war crimes committed during this operation, specifically the killing of 40 civilians in the Bosanska Dubica area by troops of the 1st Battalion of the 2nd Guards Brigade.